Do you already have a Product-Market Fit (PMF)?

 “Product-Market Fit means putting yourself in the right market with a product or service that the market is satisfied with.”

-In the startup world, it is a well-known term because it indicates whether or not a company has got a successful product that they can start to scale.
+In the startup world, it is a well-known term because it indicates whether a company has got a successful product that they can start to scale.

 In addition, he also says that you can feel it when you don’t have a Product-Market Fit, it shows: